matrix-construct/construct/construct/README.md

 ##### SIGINT

-A `ctrl-c` to Charybdis will bring up the command line console interface.
+A `ctrl-c` to Construct will bring up the command line console interface.
 It will not halt the daemon.
 Log messages will be suppressed while the console is waiting for input, but service is still continuing in the background.

 ##### SIGTSTP

-A `ctrl-z` or "Terminal SToP" to Charybdis will bring up the command line console like with `SIGINT` except that the entire daemon will pause while waiting for console input.
+A `ctrl-z` or "Terminal SToP" to Construct will bring up the command line console like with `SIGINT` except that the entire daemon will pause while waiting for console input.
 When paused, a second `SIGTSTP` will exhibit default behavior so your shell can offer its functionality here.

 ##### SIGHUP

-A "HangUP" to Charybdis is only relevant to the command line console, and signals it to close like an `EOF`.
+A "HangUP" to Construct is only relevant to the command line console, and signals it to close like an `EOF`.
 The legacy functionality for reloading server configuration et al is moved to `SIGUSR1`.

 ##### SIGQUIT

-A `ctrl-\` to Charybdis will cleanly shut down the server.
+A `ctrl-\` to Construct will cleanly shut down the server.
 It will not generate a coredump.

 ##### SIGUSR1